Home | Sitemap | Translate

 Code of Ordinances

-A complete Code of Ordinance can be assessed from the City's website on the homepage.
-Any ordinances passed by the City Council but not yet codified are also available on the website.
+A complete Code of Ordinances can be assessed on the homepage of the City website.
+Ordinances passed by the City Council but not yet codified are also available on the website.
 The new ordinances are codified every year in December.

 Construction - Residential or Commercial